playframework/playframework/documentation/manual/gettingStarted/IDE.md

 > /.settings
 > ```

 The generated configuration files contain absolute references to your framework installation.
 These are specific to your own installation.
-When you work in a team, each developer must keep his Eclipse configuration files private.
+When you work in a team, each developer must keep their Eclipse configuration files private.

 ## IntelliJ IDEA